tonyjoanes/FluentAzure/examples/README.md

 ---

 **Ready to build robust, configuration-driven applications?
-These examples show you how! 🚀**
+These examples show you how! ðŸš€**